dnd-kit/docs/api-documentation/context-provider/README.md

 #### Screen reader instructions

-Use the `screenReaderInstructions` prop to customize the instructions that are read to screen readers when the focus is moved
+Use the `accessibility.screenReaderInstructions` prop to customize the instructions that are read to screen readers when the focus is moved

 ### Autoscroll